Zinston/projectexpect/README.md

 * Add expectations
 * Edit and delete tasks and expectations
 * Complete expectations
-* Tasks complete automatically when all its expectations are completed.
+* Tasks complete automatically when all its expectations are completed
-* /!\ There is no storage of anything yet: refresh the page and everything is gone.
+* Login with Google Plus and persist your tasks in the database

 ## License
 _Project Expect_ is released under the [MIT license](projectexpect/LICENSE.txt).